osmbe/website/content/posts/2019-02-01-motm-guirec-halflants.en.md

 author: escada
 aliases: ["/2019/02/01/en-motm-Guirec_Halflants.html"]
 ---

-_translation by Escada and Koninklijke_
+*Translation by Escada and Koninklijke.*

 ## Who are you?